Thomashighbaugh/nvim-forge/README.md

 ## Intended Result

 While not the nightmare to manage that it looks like, this configuration has a relatively straightforward goal that by and large it achieves, namely:

-> Provide IDE like functionality without long startups or too much of a hassle to modify.
+> Provide IDE like functionality without long startups or too much of a hassle to modify/customize the configuration for as of yet unknown needs and situations.

 This is why the traditional vim configuration subdirectories have been eschewed and I have instead preferred housing most of the configuration within the `lua` subdirectory.
 Its easier and specific ordering can be accomplished by the order that the files are called within the `init.lua` file that the program itself sees.